BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 ### Openness

-Passport provides interoperability with a variety of software wallets, though not always using the most interoperable specifications.
+Passport provides interoperability with a variety of transaction coordinators, though not always using the most interoperable specifications.

 **Pros:**

 * Seeds can be transferred onto or off of the device using BIP-39.
-* More than half-a-dozen wallets are interoperable with Passport.
+* More than half-a-dozen transaction coordinators are interoperable with Passport.
 * Some interoperability is managed through Uniform Resources (URs) such as `ur:bytes` and `ur:psbt`.
 * Electronics, assembly, and software is [open source](https://docs.foundationdevices.com/en/open-source) and code in binary is [reproducible](https://walletscrutiny.com/hardware/passport/).